pshchegol1/Employee_Manager_Login_Registration/README.md

 - Bring the terminal and enter:
                     1. npm init
                     2. npm install
-                    3. npm run server
+                    3. npm run server or npm run start

-**nmp run server is the script in package.json that will start the project or enter npm run start**
+**nmp run server and npm run start are the scripts in package.json that will start the project**